-In the first of PRWeek Asia's monthly country spotlights, we assess the economic outlook, the media landscape and the opportunities for PR in Vietnam
+In the latest of PRWeek Asia's monthly country spotlights, we assess the economic outlook, the media landscape and the opportunities for PR in the Philippines

 We were heading to Malaysia to begin the largest anti-corruption conference in the world and it was due to be opened by the Prime Minister.
 He had pocketed $700m dollars into his personal bank account claiming it was a "political donation" from a mysterious Middle East donor.